 Holoverse is the only place in the world offering an experience in new holographic technology.
 Here, you can delve in and out of fantasy worlds and ancient civilisations across the whopping forty hologram rooms on offer.
 Don’t miss out on the family-friendly experience which is certified for anyone over 6 years of age.
 Parents will have to use their discretion regarding appropriate content, which varies in rating from room to room.

 Although they aren’t digital in nature, we couldn’t help adding Escape Room experiences to our list.
 A twist on reality, Escape Rooms will see your family try and crack the mystery before the time runs out and you are trapped forever!
 Recreating puzzling scenarios in elaborate settings, you’ll feel totally immersed in your mystery world.
 The popularity of the experience has meant Escape Rooms are popping up all over.
 Our favourites in Sydney include PaniqRoom, where teens and parents can choose between environments like a Military Bunker or Magician’s House, or Escape Hunt, which offers three rooms of varying difficulty which you can tackle in costume.
-There are also the Enigma Room, Mission Real Lifeand Break the Code.
+There is also the Mission Real Life.

 After testing these out, you’ll find yourselves wishing for rain every weekend!
 Opportunities like these to immerse yourselves in different worlds and work together as a family are only getting better as more and more virtual reality technology is developed.
 It is important to be careful and choose age-appropriate content.
 Coming face to face with fantasy can be confronting, especially as VR can feel so realistic.
 Violent games involving conflict are probably best left to older participants.